Efficient Monitoring of Timed Properties: Introduction

-In this paper we revisit the monotoring of real-time properties expressed in the logic \timelogic.
-In particular, we offer efficient symbolic online monitoring algorithms for a number of settings.
-The symbolic approach exploits the fact that properties in \timelogic may be translated into Timed Büchi Automata (TBA) \cite{brihaye2017mightyl} under a point-wise semantics.
-Our symbolic approach exploits so-called zones\footnote{also known as DBMs: Difference Bounded Matrices.}, which are used for efficient model checking of Timed Automata \cite{DBLP:conf/ac/BengtssonY03}.
-In fact, zones has been exploited in the tool UPPAAL TRON \cite{DBLP:conf/fates/LarsenMN04} for on-line testing that the behaviour of a real-time system conforms to a Timed Automata specification.
+In this paper we study the monitoring of real-time properties expressed by a pair of Timed Büchi Automata (TBA), one for the property and one for its complement.
+Note that this setting includes properties given in Metric Interval Temporal Logic (\timelogic), as formulas of \timelogic can be translated into equivalent TBA~\cite{brihaye2017mightyl} under a point-wise semantics.
+We consider properties over infinite timed words where time is given with infinite precision and its passage is represented by real numbers.
+Our symbolic approach exploits so-called zones\footnote{Also known as DBMs: Difference Bound Matrices.}, which are used for efficient model checking of Timed Automata \cite{DBLP:conf/ac/BengtssonY03}.

-In the first setting, we offer a new much simplified way of dealing with time divergence.
-Time divergence means that during the infinite behaviour or a real-time system time progresses beyond any finite bound.
-Time divergence is stated as an assumption by most works in the area because it reflects reality.
-However, the algorithmic support for time divergence in earlier work seems somewhat underdeveloped.
+In the first part, we offer a new, simple way of dealing with time divergence.
+Time divergence means that, during the infinite behavior of a real-time system, time progresses beyond any finite bound.
+Time divergence is stated as an assumption by most works in the area because it reflects how time behaves in reality.
+However, the algorithmic support for time divergence in earlier work on monitoring seems somewhat underdeveloped.

-To understand how time divergence impacts monitor verdicts, consider the property ``nothing should be observed after an hour''.
+To understand how time divergence impacts monitor verdicts, consider the property ``nothing should be observed after an hour.''
 It should be clear that time divergence guarantees that no infinite sequence will satisfy this property.
-Because we are interested in online monitoring properties over infinite timed sequences, the language of the property is empty, and its monitor should evaluate any finite prefix to be in violation of it.
-Conversely, a monitor that does not compensate for time divergence will register an \emph{unknown} verdict for finite prefixes that do not include observations past the hour mark.
+Because we are interested in online monitoring of properties over infinite timed sequences, the language of the property is empty, and its monitor should evaluate any finite prefix to be in violation of it.
+Conversely, a monitor that does not compensate for time divergence will register an \emph{unknown} verdict for finite prefixes that do not include observations past the hour mark, as time can converge before an hour has passed.

-In a second setting, we extend our algorithmic method for monitoring to the setting of timing uncertainty, i.e. a setting where the real-valued time-points of events can only be observed up to a given precision.
-Finally, in a third and final setting, we refine the algorithmic monitor to offer guaranteed minimum time estimates that must pass until a conclusive verdict can be made.